 Now, although we can expect a degree of heavy bleeding around the first day(s) after childbirth, it should not be:

-- Blood clots bigger than a plum/guava/agablumo fruit.
+Blood clots bigger than a plum/guava/agablumo fruit.

-- Bleeding that soaks more than one sanitary pad an hour and doesn’t slow down or stop
+Bleeding that soaks more than one sanitary pad an hour and doesn’t slow down or stop

 accompanied by –

-Developing ANY symptoms like any of these whether you are at home or in the hospital must be brought to your doctor/midwife’s attention immediately!
+Developing ANY symptoms like any of these, whether you are at home or in the hospital, must be brought to your doctor/midwife’s attention immediately!

 Secondary Postpartum Bleeding

 Abnormal bleeding happening after 24 hours of delivery and up to 6 weeks later is known as secondary postpartum bleeding.

-These terms primary or secondary postpartum haemorrhage are useful to help doctors consider the possible causes that may lead to abnormal bleeding.
+These terms, primary or secondary postpartum haemorrhage, are useful to help doctors consider the possible causes that may lead to abnormal bleeding.

-Causes of Abnormal Vaginal Bleeding after Childbirth
+Main Causes of Abnormal Vaginal Bleeding after Childbirth

 Most times, postpartum bleeding happens because the womb muscles do not contract enough to control the bleeding at the areas where the placenta attaches to the womb.
 Another term for this is uterine atony.

 having parts of the placenta left behind (retained) in the womb.

-- It could also happen in a condition known as placenta accreta – when the placenta grows too deeply into the uterine wall.
+It could also happen in a condition known as placenta accreta – when the placenta grows too deeply into the uterine wall.

-- Experiencing trauma of some form in child birth (like a cervical laceration, uterine rupture or another rare but extremely serious condition known as uterine inversion).
+Experiencing trauma of some form in childbirth (like a cervical laceration, uterine rupture or another rare but extremely serious condition known as uterine inversion).

-Are You at Risk of Postpartum Bleeding?
+Are You at Risk of Bleeding After Birth?

 Now let’s look at conditions that could make one or other of the bleeding causes we have discussed above more likely to happen.

 Conditions that develop before childbirth

-- Experiencing postpartum bleeding in a previous pregnancy ·
+Experiencing postpartum bleeding in a previous pregnancy ·

-- Having a BMI (body mass index) of more than 35
+Having a BMI (body mass index) of more than 35

-- If you delivered 4 or more babies before your current pregnancy
+If you delivered 4 or more babies before your current pregnancy

-- Carrying twins or triplets in your current pregnancy
+Carrying twins or triplets in your current pregnancy

-- Being of South Asian ethnicity
+Being of South Asian ethnicity

-- Having an abnormality of the placenta:
+Having an abnormality of the placenta:

 a low-lying placenta (placenta praevia)

 the placenta coming away early (placental abruption)

-- Developing Pre-eclampsia and/or high blood pressure
+Developing Pre-eclampsia and/or high blood pressure

 Here are some of them:

-- Delivery by Caesarean Section ·
+Delivery by Caesarean Section ·

-- Induction of Labour
+Induction of Labour

-- Labor induction increases the risk that your uterine muscles won’t properly contract after you give birth (uterine atony), which can lead to serious bleeding after delivery.
+Labour induction increases the risk that your uterine muscles won’t properly contract after you give birth (uterine atony), which can lead to serious bleeding after delivery.
 We’ll talk a little more about this in the next segment.

-- An assisted delivery using forceps or ventouse (vacuum) to help deliver the baby
+An assisted delivery using forceps or ventouse (vacuum) to help deliver the baby

-- Being in labour for more than 12 hours ·
+Being in labour for more than 12 hours ·

-- Having a big baby (more than 4kgs/9lbs)
+Having a big baby (more than 4kgs/9lbs)

-- If you have your first baby when you are more than 40 years old
+If you have your first baby when you are more than 40 years old

-- Very rarely, the type of surgical process used in delivering your baby can increase the possibility of bleeding afterwards; as can having an infection following surgery.
+Very rarely, the type of surgical process used in delivering your baby can increase the possibility of bleeding afterwards, as can having an infection following surgery.

-What Is Induction of Labour?
+What is the Induction of Labour?